Thailand: Court dissolves opposition Move Forward Party – DW – 08/07/2024

 Thailand: Court dissolves opposition Move Forward PartyAugust 7, 2024

-The party was ordered to drop the proposal in a separate ruling by the same court six months ago.

-The party's leaders will also be banned from politics for ten years.
-This includes the party's charismatic former leader Pita Limjaroenrat
+The party's leaders will also be banned from politics for ten years, including charismatic former frontman Pita Limjaroenrat

 Move Forward had won a majority in legislative elections in 2023, but the party's anti-establishment message earned the ire of country's powerful conservatives, military, and network of wealthy families.